themagicianking/pokemon-tcg-collection/README.md

 ## Usage

-Use the search bar to find cards whose text fields (currently name, type, and about) contain the given word.
+Use the search fields to find a card whose description matches a certain word and whose name matches a certain word.
 The chart at the bottom of the page displays the type breakdown of the cards in your search results.

 ## Testing